jundalisay/sp/content/en/research/indian/gospel/chapter-31f.md

 the ecstatic state.
 As he stood there he put one hand to his cheek and appeared to be brooding over something.
 Then, smiling, he addressed the devotees.

 MASTER: "I saw everything-how far the devotees had advanced.
-I saw Rākhāl, him (pointing to M.), Surendra, Baburam, and many others."
+I saw Rakhal, him (pointing to M.), Surendra, Baburam, and many others."

 HAZRA: "Me?"